 The Culture of the Heart Teaching Resource is a work of belief, passion and faith.
 The team has joined around a shared vision to help children thrive in their education by creating relationally safe learning communities.

 With the rise of mental health issues in children, now more than ever, we need to invest in teaching children how to understand thier emotions and how to build healthy, boundaried and honest relationships.

 We have created a resource that helps to empower staff and children, by using proven neuroscience, coaching and counselling techniques, helping you develop healthy relational classrooms communities.

-The resource has been developed and refined over a period of five years and has been successfully trialled in a wide range of primary school communities.
+The resource has been developed and refined over a period of seven years and has been successfully trialled in a wide range of primary school communities.
 The first seven cultures are now available internationally, and in – response to positive feedback, five additional cultures are being developed for 2021.

 To help create emotionally and relationally safe classroom communities where children can thrive in their learning.

 Our desire is to help children become emotionally intelligent, helping them understand their own value and worth, while seeing themselves as a part of a larger whole and the value of community.